bagisto/bagisto/README.md

 ### 3. Installation & Configuration <a name="#configuration"></a>:

-**Execute these Commands Below As In Their Order** to download the project on to your local machine or server:
+**Execute these Commands Below As In Their Order**

-> Note: If you have downloaded zip file then ignore this.
+This downloads the code to your local machine or server:
 ~~~
 1. composer create-project bagisto/bagisto
 ~~~

+##### Now configure your database:
+if the above command's process was successful, you will find directory **bagisto** and all of the code will be inside it.

+After it set your **.env** variable, especially the ones below:

+* **APP_URL**
+* **DB_CONNECTION**
+* **DB_HOST**
+* **DB_PORT**
+* **DB_DATABASE**
+* **DB_USERNAME**
+* **DB_PASSWORD**

+Although you have to set the mailer variables also for full functioning of your store for sending emails at various events by default.

+This command is responsible for creating all necessary tables in your database:
 ~~~
 2. php artisan migrate
 ~~~

+This command is responsible for inserting demo data in your database tables:
 ~~~
 3. php artisan db:seed
 ~~~

+This command will publish all the media, frontend scripts, styles and configurations:
 ~~~
 4. php artisan vendor:publish
 -> Press 0 and then press enter to publish all assets and configurations.
 ~~~

+This command is necessary to make symlink between your public folder and storage folder:
 ~~~
 5. php artisan storage:link
 ~~~

+It regenerates the autoloading class map, in case some package doesn't get discovered:
 ~~~
 6. composer dump-autoload
 ~~~